angietechcafe/codingresources/README.md

 <h1>Coding Resources</h1>

 <h3>Here are wonderful coding resources.
-Feel free to contribute, and please share this with your community, too.</h3>
+Feel free to contribute, and please share this with your communities, too.</h3>

 # Coding Practice